Financial Aid Glossary

 Cost of attendance (COA)

-This includes the cost of tuition, room & board, and books.
+This includes the cost of tuition, room & meals, and books.

 EFC (Expected Family Contribution)

 A standardized formula based on information provided by the family on the Free Application for Federal Student Aid (FAFSA) is used to help colleges and universities determine a family’s Ability to Pay.

 This is simply the difference between the COA and the EFC.
 While the COA will vary from school to school, the EFC remains constant.
 Thus, financial need will vary from school to school.

 In general, financial aid refers to those resources (other than the family’s personal resources) that are used to pay the costs of attendance.
 Financial aid consists of grants (usually based on financial need), scholarships (usually based on academic performance or other merits), low interest loans, and on-campus employment (for example, the Federal Work-Study Program).
 In some cases, financial aid may actually exceed financial need.
 However, this “overaward” situation is not allowed if any of the financial aid is based on financial need.
 Grants and scholarships are always awarded first.
 If additional aid is needed to meet financial need, then on-campus student employment and need-based student loans are awarded.